Mee Moua: Per diem criticism

 In 2008, Minnesota public records indicated that Moua claimed $21,954 in per diem, the most of any senator, and effectively increased her compensation by 71 percent.
 In response to Moua leading the senate with her per diem claims, Republican Senator Dick Day stated "I don't know how someone like Sen. Moua who lives a few miles from the Capitol can justify to her constituents spending taxpayer dollars so recklessly."
-A study looking at per diem claims from 2009–10, Moua topped the list at $35,136.
+A study looking at per diem claims from 2009 to 2010, Moua topped the list at $35,136.
 Also in 2010, CBS News noted that Moua as the top per diem taker.

 Personal

 She is married to Yee Chang, with whom she has three children.